adamhl8/adamhl.dev/src/content/blog/Largest number in NPM package.md

 Those are some interesting package names.
 Looks like this data is paginated and by default I get 1,000 packages at a time.
 When I write the final script, I can set the `limit` query parameter to the max of 10,000 to make pagination a little less painful.

-Fortunately the CouchDB docs have a [guide for pagination](https://docs.couchdb.org/en/latest/ddocs/views/pagination.html#paging), and it looks like it's as simple as using the `skip` query parameter.
+Fortunately, the CouchDB docs have a [guide for pagination](https://docs.couchdb.org/en/latest/ddocs/views/pagination.html#paging), and it looks like it's as simple as using the `skip` query parameter.

 ```sh
 $ curl 'https://replicate.npmjs.com/registry/_all_docs?skip=1000'
 "Bad Request"
 ```

-Never mind, according to the GitHub discussion linked above, `skip` is no longer supported.
+Never mind.
+According to the GitHub discussion linked above, `skip` is no longer supported.
 The "Paging (Alternate Method)" section of the same page says that I can use `startkey_docid` instead.
 If I grab the `id` of the last row, I should be able to use that to return the next set of rows.
-Fun fact, the 1000th package (alphabetically) on npm is `03-webpack-number-test`.
+Fun fact: The 1000th package (alphabetically) on npm is `03-webpack-number-test`.

 ```sh
 $ curl 'https://replicate.npmjs.com/registry/_all_docs?startkey_docid="03-webpack-number-test"'